mastrojs/mastrojs.github.io/data/index.md

 layout: hero
 ---

 A file-based [router](/guide/server-side-components-and-routing/#routing-and-page-handlers), and a handful of [composable functions](https://jsr.io/@mastrojs/mastro/doc) to return standard [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) objects.
-This simple, yet powerful, interface unifies static site generation and on-demand rendering HTML, JSON, etc.
+This simple, yet powerful, interface unifies static site generation and on-demand rendering of HTML, JSON, etc.
 No magic, no config.
 Just focus on building awesome websites.

 - **No bloat**: written in just [~700 lines](https://github.com/mastrojs/mastro/tree/main/src#readme) of TypeScript, Mastro is a framework distilled to its essence.